andrei-akopian/Image-to-ANSI-Converter/README.md

 ## TODO
 - [ ] make better output file handler (file formats)
+- [ ] generate output images so user doesn't have to screenshort them
 - [ ] improve contrast algorithm
 - [ ] make "setsize" instead of sampleSize- so it is not user friendly
 - [ ] contrast is probably messing with the sampling algorithm